Miki Howard

-Alicia Michelle "Miki" Howard (born September 30, 1960) is an American singer and actress who had a string of top 10 hit songs in the mid-1980s and early 1990s, including "Baby, Be Mine" (1987), "Come Share My Love" (1986) and "Love Under New Management" (1990).
+Alicia Michelle "Miki" Howard (born September 30, 1960) is an American R&B singer who had top 10 hit songs in the mid-1980s and early 1990s, including "Baby, Be Mine" (1987), "Come Share My Love" (1986) and "Love Under New Management" (1990).
 "Ain't Nobody Like You" (1992) and "Ain't Nuthin' in the World" (1989) both peaked at number one on the U.S. Billboard Top R&B Singles chart.

 Early life

 Howard was born in Chicago, Illinois.
-She is the daughter of gospel singers Josephine Howard (1937-1978) of The Caravans and Clay Graham (1936-2018) of The Pilgrim Jubilees.
+She is the daughter of gospel singers Josephine Howard (January 26, 1936 – December 31, 1978) of The Caravans and Clay Graham (1936–2018) of The Pilgrim Jubilees.
 Howard's mother took her to the homes of various stars such as Aretha Franklin and Mavis Staples.
 At the age of nine, Howard and her family moved to Los Angeles where Howard's mother sang in a choir led by Caravans member and arranger James Cleveland.
 Among those who visited Howard's Los Angeles residence were Albertina Walker, Shirley Caesar, Billy Preston and Fats Domino.
 Howard was also influenced by jazz greats, Billie Holiday, Dinah Washington and Nancy Wilson.
 As a teenager, she often visited Maverick's Flat, a popular night club in Los Angeles and a venue for music acts such as Rufus and Chaka Khan and Earth, Wind & Fire, who were influential in her pursuit of a professional singing career.

-Music career
+Career

 1980–1985: Side Effect

 At the age of 16, she performed in a teen pageant.
 After the show, she met singer Augie Johnson, leader and member of R&B group Side Effect, who happened to be in the audience and began working with Howard on music.
 Johnson charmed Howard and later chose her as the vocalist for the group.
 After a period of time, Howard became a Side Effect member in 1979—replacing the departure of Sylvia St. James.
 Howard's tenure with the group lasted a few years.
 With Miki as new female vocalist, Side Effect's After the Rain was released in 1980.
 The album did not do well on the charts as well as the next two Elektra albums Portraits and All Aboard.
 As a member of Side Effect, the group's best remembered "I Can't Play" and a cover of Toto's "Georgy Porgy" were minor R&B hits in 1983/84.
 During this time, she also had one child by Johnson.
 In addition to singing with Side Effect, she did background vocals for Wayne Henderson, Roy Ayers, Stanley Turrentine, and several other artists.
 By 1985, Howard decided she was ready to begin a solo career, and left the group.
 She put together a demo that landed her a recording contract with Atlantic Records.